 Once a Community Group has been approved, their details will appear on the Deep RiverRock website and consumers will be able to donate to their fund (see 16 below).

-Deep RiverRock and mxb will provide further information and support to Community Groups to help them raise awareness of their fundraising – such as social media kits
+Deep RiverRock and mxb will provide further information and support to Community Groups to help them raise awareness of their fundraising – such as ‘tool kits containing promotional posters.

 Every bottle of Deep RiverRock sold across Northern Ireland and the Republic of Ireland will have a special Facebook Messenger icon on the bottle and will have a unique code on the inside of the bottle’s label.